 To facilitate these improvements, they launched the East Coast Main Line Power Supply Upgrade Project – a four-year scheme to enhance the power supply/overhead line equipment (OLE) on the ECML.

-Responsible for the delivery of the £237million, East Coast Main Line Power Supply Upgrade Project is the Rail Electrification (REAL) Alliance.
-The alliance, comprising of Network Rail, VolkerRail, Siemans and JP Murphy and Sons; with sub alliance partners Jacobs and TSP projects, will construct new feeder stations, renew overhead line equipment (OLE) structures, and install new power lines and signalling equipment over 246km of the ECML, from Wood Green in London to Bawtry near Doncaster.
+The Rail Electrification Alliance (REAL) is responsible for the delivery of Network Rail’s East Coast Main Line Power Supply Upgrade Project.
+The alliance, comprising of Network Rail, VolkerRail, Siemens, J Murphy and Sons, Jacobs and TSP, will construct new substations, install over 600km of new cabling and renew overhead line equipment (OLE) and structures over 246km of the ECML, from Wood Green in London to Bawtry near Doncaster.

 For more information visit http://www.networkrail.co.uk/eastcoastmainline/PSU/